jgauffin/Griffin.Data/README.md

 * `--sorting` will add sort options to the query
 * `--paging` will add page options to the query
-* The SQL parameter will be added as a property in the query.
+* Adds a query property based on the SQL parameter.
-* The query class is simple and can be used as a DTO in an API (i.e. JSON friendly).
+* Possible to use the query class as a DTO in an API (i.e. JSON friendly).